evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

   var climate = (function() {
     var initialTemperatureCelsius = 16,
       currentTemperatureCelsius = initialTemperatureCelsius,
-      updateCycle = -1, // Used to limit the number of climate calculations, in order to improve performan e previouslyDisplayedTemperature = 0, // Stores the previously display tempearature temperatureElement = document.querySelector(".EarthOrbitSimulation-temperatureValue"),
+      updateCycle = -1, // Used to limit the number of climate calculations, in order to improve performance previouslyDisplayedTemperature = 0, // Stores the previously display tempearature temperatureElement = document.querySelector(".EarthOrbitSimulation-temperatureValue"),
       temperatureDescriptionElement = document.querySelector(".EarthOrbitSimulation-temperatureDescription"),